All year round vegetable sowing and planting guide

 - Keep sowing successions of peas, radish and spring onions

-- Module sow Boltardy beetroot and plant out with protection in April
+- Module sow Boltardy beetroot and plant out with protection (fleece is fine) in April

 - Pot sow celery and celeriac by mid-month.
 If you want celery in your polytunnel you can sow it in late February.
 I actually sow mine at the end of the month because it grows too fast in my warm grow room.